 Niagara County Employment & Training

-Provides funding of up to $4,000 of funding that does not have to be repaid.
-Also provides job placement assistance.
+Provides funding that does not have to be repaid as well as job placement assistance.

 - Funding is open to all, but preference may be given to Niagara County residents.

 - You must enroll in a program that is listed on Niagara County’s most recent Approved Training Providers List.
 Currently, NCCC’s Workforce Development Programs in Supply Chain Management, Emergency Medical Technician, and Google IT Support all qualify.

 - If you are a working student, you must earn less than $30 an hour at the time of application.

 - You should apply a minimum of 3 weeks prior to the program’s start date.

 The programs above are not all programs funded or all of the requirements that you may need based on your circumstance.
 For more information, visit http://www.worksource1.com/training.